 The bad news – no exercise at all doesn’t work either and yes, you may have to cut some empty calories out of your daily diet.

-The benefits of cardio for women over 50 who want to lose belly fat are:
+The benefits of aerobic training for women over 50 who want to lose their belly are:

 - Increased muscle mass